DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 engagement around electricity prices.

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  **Box 3: Opening the black boxes: CEEM’s Tariff Analysis Tool**
+  **Box 3: Opening the black boxes: CEEM’s Tariff Analysis Tool**[^05chapter5_20]

-  CEEM’s tariff analysis tool is an example of an open source model which is accessible by stakeholders like think tanks, community energy organisations, local councils and policy-makers.[^05chapter5_20]<br /><br />Consumers’ ability to reduce their consumption using energy efficiency and solar is altering the distribution of revenue collection from consumers via tariffs, and has drawn attention to apparent cross-subsidies from traditional electricity-consuming customers to solar ‘prosumers’, while users of air-conditioning have also been identified as placing an unfair cost burden on other customers.
+  CEEM’s tariff analysis tool is an example of an open source model which is accessible by stakeholders like think tanks, community energy organisations, local councils and policy-makers.[footnote 20] <br /><br />Consumers’ ability to reduce their consumption using energy efficiency and solar is altering the distribution of revenue collection from consumers via tariffs, and has drawn attention to apparent cross-subsidies from traditional electricity-consuming customers to solar ‘prosumers’, while users of air-conditioning have also been identified as placing an unfair cost burden on other customers.
 Along with emerging costs of transforming the electricity network to a more distributed model, this has driven regulatory changes that now require network utilities to develop more cost-reflective tariffs.
 However, the proprietary energy models used by network providers and their private consultants are often complex, opaque and based on assumed variables, making it possible for the energy modellers to exploit uncertainties within a regulatory context biased towards recovering capital expenditure on electricity infrastructure.<br /><br />To overcome this information asymmetry, CEEM’s tariff tool allows stakeholders to test different electricity network tariffs on different sets of customers and investigate the impact on users’ electricity bills, their cost-reflectivity, and distributional impacts using anonymised load data.
 Because it is open-source, the tool and results can be easily verified and can therefore facilitate transparency and more robust regulatory decisions.<br /><br />Unlike black-box and expensive proprietary energy models which are usually only available to powerful incumbent stakeholders, open source modelling platforms can be used, expanded, scrutinised, and verified by any interested stakeholders.
 This democratisation of tariff analysis is an example of how open source tools can empower more stakeholders, improve the operation of markets, regulation and policymaking.
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 *Box 3: Opening the black boxes: CEEM’s Tariff Analysis Tool*